🔼The name Becorath: Summary

 🔼Etymology of the name Becorath

-The name Becorath comes from the root-verb בכר (bakar), meaning to rise early:
+The name Becorath comes from the verb בכר (bakar), meaning to be born first:

 The name Becorath doesn't occur as a proper noun.
 It seems to reflect a plural form of the word בכורה (bikkura), meaning the first ripe fig. Thus the name Becorath could be literally interpreted as First Ripe Figs, but this would obviously allude to either general first-ness or else pre-eminence.